wix/Detox/docs/APIRef.Matchers.md

 When a matcher matches multiple views, there are three possible solutions:

 1. Use multiple matchers to narrow down the matched results.
-2. Add unique identifiers (testIDs) to the view which need to matched.<br>
+2. Add unique identifiers (testIDs) to the view which need to matched.
 A common use-case, is adding identifiers to list items. testIDs for FlatList items can be assigned dynamically, by passing `index` in [`renderItem({item, index})`](https://facebook.github.io/react-native/docs/flatlist.html#renderitem) and using it in the component's render function.

 	FlatList `renderItem` function: